thalerjonathan/rust-ddd/README.md

 8. Start Kafka by running `sh start_kafka.sh` from within the `./microservice` folder.
 9. Create the Kafka topic by running `sh create_domain_events_topic.sh` from within the `./microservice` folder.
 This will create a topic called `rustddd.events` with 2 partitions so that they will be consumed by 2 instances of each microservice.
 10. Start Nginx by running `sh start_nginx.sh` from within the `./microservice` folder.
+11. Start Jaeger by running `sh start_jaeger.sh` from within the `./microservice` folder.
-11. Start all microservices by running `sh run_all.sh` from within the `./microservice` folder.
+12. Start all microservices by running `sh run_all.sh` from within the `./microservice` folder.
 Note that this will start 2 instances of each microservice.
-12. Start the Frontend by running `sh run.sh` from within the `./frontend` folder.
+13. Start the Frontend by running `sh run.sh` from within the `./frontend` folder.
 The first time it compiles the frontend from sourvce, which might take 1-2 minutes.
 Once finished, it opens a browser for you and displays the starting page.

 To stop all running microservices, you can run `sh stop_all.sh` from within the `./microservice` folder.